How do you do a TED Talk? Can anyone do a TED talk? How do you apply to speak at a TEDx? What's the difference between TED and TEDx?

 “Hi!
 My name is Gabby.
 I’ve just sent you an email with a few questions about the TedX event you’re hosting.
 I just wanted to connect with you here and make sure you got it.

 If you don’t hear any response within 7 days, email and ping them again on social media.
 I usually ping them twice before cutting my losses and moving on.

 Take the time to attend TEDx events.
 (Duh!)

 This could be a chance to get some audition tips, as well as network with the hosts of that event and hopefully be on their radar for the next event they host.
 They may also be able to refer you personally to a host of another event—these people run in tight circles, you know?

 Once you get a positive response (which of course, you will!
 It's a matter of time.) and want to submit a specific pitch for the TedX event—flex.
 Heavy.

 Your initial pitch is going to be the first impression of you as a person, and it needs to be strong.
 Include every accolade, prestigious award, spelling bee, organization that you've been in that could possibly show them what an ambitious, influential, creative, and inspiring speaker you would be.

 Tips for Young TEDx Speakers

-As a young person you’re going to want to make sure you leave an in impressive impression: that you’re young yet capable, new yet talented, and perhaps inexperienced yet wisened.
+As a young person, you're going to want to make sure you leave an impressive impression: that you're young yet capable, new yet talented, and perhaps inexperienced yet wisened.

 Basically, play off of your youthful innovation and optimism, in a way that doesn't set off “do they know what they're doing?” alarm bells with older judges and staff.
 This combination of youthful yet wise is unique, and very in demand.